Ford Puma (coupé): Bodywork and handling

 The bodywork was beefed up with wider, lightweight aluminium front and steel rear overhangs; these covered a substantially widened track at both the front and rear, requiring longer drive shafts unique to the Racing Puma.
-A front aerodynamic air splitter and modified wider front bumper with sports grill were used.
+A front aerodynamic air splitter and modified wider front bumper with sports grille were used.
 The wheels are MiM Speedline alloys, 17 x 7.5 in (with an ET28 Offset) and use 215/40 17 tyres (original fitment tyres were Michelin SXGT 215/40 R17), this increases the width from 1674 mm to 1770 mm.
 The S1600 rally Puma is just 35 mm wider than this.

 The Racing Puma's suspension was developed and honed by Ford's specialist division at Boreham, Essex, and the cars' monocoque shell was originally designed to be Ford's WRC entrant.
 Stig Blomqvist spent months fine-tuning the car's handling to ensure its chassis dynamics were perfected.
 The wider track, uprated springs, dampers, and special geometry settings refined the car's cornering poise to a level beyond the standard car's handling.
 The upshot of the improved chassis finesse was a bias towards tracks, hence the car has a very firm ride.

 All Racing Pumas left the factory painted metallic Imperial Blue to signify their special racing edition status.
 This colour was only used by Ford on a select range of cars such as the Ford Escort Cosworth and Mk.1 Ford Focus RS edition models.
 The colour was not available on the regular Pumas in the UK market.